ihbrune/Anti-DoS-Valve/README.md

 * `".*"` With this pattern all requests will be handled by Anti-DoS Monitoring
 * `"/manager.*"` With this pattern all requests to the Tomcat Manager App will be handled by the Anti-DoS Monitoring, but all other requests will be ignored

+**nonRelevantPaths**

+This option has been available since version 1.4.0 and is evaluated before _relevantPaths_: It allows certain paths to be excluded from the monitor, so these are never limited.

+This option is intended to make it easier to deal with cases in which an entire address range should generally be protected, but individual addresses contained in it should not.
+Example:

+* `"/myexampleapi/.*"` All API endpoints should be protected so _relevantPaths_ is so to this value
+* `"/myexampleapi/status"` Only the API status endpoint should always be acessible.
+It is difficult to solve this task just with _relevantPaths_.
+You might add the other endpoints one by one to _relevantPaths_, but when the development deploys new endpoints you always have to remember protecting them by adding them to the configuration.
+It is much easier to keep _relevantPaths_ as it is and add the _status_-endpoint to _nonRelevantPaths_.
+This will exclude only this endpoint from protection while future new endpoints will automatically fall under it.

 The following settings affect the dynamic access rate restriction in the Anti-DoS Monitor.
 The effects of these parameters partly influence each other: